mwongau/mysite/README.md

 # Personal site of M Wong
-## This site is built by using SvelteKit, JavaScript, HTML and CSS.
+## This site is built by using SvelteKit, Svelte, JavaScript, HTML and CSS.
 Web hosting is done by Github Pages.

 # create-svelte